whybombo/File_Sorter/README.md

 ## Description

 FileSorter is a Python script that organizes files within a specified directory into subfolders based on keywords.
-This tool helps keep your files organized by automatically moving them into categories defined by user-specified keywords.
+If you are looking for a more automatic approach, this tool helps keep your files organized by automatically moving them into pre-defined folders using Task Scheduler once a file is downloaded.

 ## Features